miklevin/MikeLev.in/_posts/2023-05-19-helping-our-children-fall-in-love-with-math-by-loving-it-yourself.md

 two new fields of science: Chaos and Complexity theory.
 And ***somebody please kickstart an analog computer butterfly effect toy***, cause I'm in!

 There are some beautiful minds out there.
-Maybe I'll make the whole subject of math the story of these minds such as Hypatia - Geometry and Astronomy, Sophie Germain - Number Theory, Ada Lovelace - Computer Science, Sofia Kovalevskaya - Analysis and Differential Equations, Emmy Noether - Abstract Algebra, Maryam Mirzakhani - Geometry and Dynamical Systems, Karen Uhlenbeck - Topology, Ruth Lawrence - Number Theory, Olga Ladyzhenskaya - Partial Differential Equations.
+Maybe I'll make the whole math curriculum I have planned for my child actually the story of such inspirations as Hypatia - Geometry and Astronomy, Sophie Germain - Number Theory, Ada Lovelace - Computer Science, Sofia Kovalevskaya - Analysis and Differential Equations, Emmy Noether - Abstract Algebra, Maryam Mirzakhani - Geometry and Dynamical Systems, Karen Uhlenbeck - Topology, Ruth Lawrence - Number Theory, Olga Ladyzhenskaya - Partial Differential Equations; and actually learning the math, just a side-effect.